-The growth rate from the time of the business plan onwards is determined by making reference to long-term growth rates for the relevant markets.
+The growth rate after the business plan is determined by referencing long-term growth rates for the relevant markets.
 These estimates are based on management's best estimates, but may differ from actual results due to effects of changes in uncertain future economic conditions.